-TIA Advocacy Manager Steve Hanrahan says the group will meet regularly over the summer to monitor the responses, identify any gaps in the response and take action as required.
+TIA Advocacy Manager Steve Hanrahan says the group is continuing to meet regularly to monitor the responses, identify any gaps in the response and take action as required.
 For more information on KE-TAG please contact Steve, email email@example.com, mobile 027 9122 624.

 Information from the Ministry of Civil Defence & Emergency Management on how to prepare for an earthquake and tsunami, and how to protect yourself if it happens.

 Practical information to help your business plan for an emergency.